epiforecasts/covidregionaldata/README.md

 ## Development
 We welcome contributions and new contributors!
 We particularly appreciate help adding new data sources for countries at sub-national level, or work on priority problems in the [issues](https://github.com/epiforecasts/covidregionaldata/issues).
 Please check and add to the issues, and/or add a [pull request](https://github.com/epiforecasts/covidregionaldata/pulls).
-For more detail, please read the System Maintenance Guide (SMG.md).
+For more detail, please read the [System Maintenance Guide](https://github.com/epiforecasts/covidregionaldata/blob/master/SMG.md).